University of FloridaSolutions for Your Life

 What substances are excluded under CERCLA?

-• petroleum, including crude oil or any fraction thereof, which is not otherwise designated as a hazardous substance under another statute;
+• petroleum, including crude oil or any fraction thereof that is not otherwise designated as a hazardous substance under another statute

 Who is regulated by CERCLA?